-- Ensure student is aware of any scholarships/deadlines that Future 5 communicates - Ensure student applies for all applicable scholarships at the schools they apply to - Ensure student submits FASFA and CSS profile (if required) - Meet one-on-one with student/parent/Future 5 staff member in late March/early April to review College Acceptance/Financial Aid packages
+- Ensure student submits FASFA timely and CSS profile (if applicable). - Complete Scholarship Inquiry Form & separate F5 scholarship will be available in late February. - Ensure student is aware of any scholarships/deadlines that Future 5 emails them through Coach Ricki, our Scholarship Coach. - Ensure student applies for all applicable scholarships at the schools they apply to. - Meet one-on-one with student/parent/Future 5 staff member as early as March/April to review College Acceptance/Financial Aid packages.